pupil-labs/pupil-docs/neon/hardware/compatible-devices/index.md

 The Companion device is a flagship Android smartphone.
 It is a regular phone that is not customized or modified in any way.
 To ensure maximum stability and performance we can only support a small number of carefully selected and tested models.
 The Neon Companion app is tuned to work with these particular models as we require full control over various low-level functions of the hardware.

 The supported models are: OnePlus 8, OnePlus 8T, OnePlus 10 Pro, and Motorola Edge 40 Pro.
 Currently, Neon ships with a Motorola Edge 40 Pro.
-We highly recommend the Edge 40 Pro, giving you the best performance, endurance and stability.
+We highly recommend the Edge 40 Pro for its superior performance, endurance, and stability.
+We have recently tested the Samsung Galaxy Tab S9, which performed well in our limited testing.
+However, it should be considered an experimental device and is not officially supported.

 If you want to replace or add an extra Companion device you can purchase it [directly from us](https://pupil-labs.com/products/neon) or from any other distributor.
 The Neon Companion app is free and can be downloaded from the [Play Store](https://play.google.com/store/apps/details?id=com.pupillabs.neoncomp).